Generalized Out-of-Distribution Detection: A Survey: Generalized OOD Detection

-\keypoint{Preliminary: Distribution Shift} Key to our framework, the notion of distribution shift is very broad and can exhibit in various forms.
-There are two general types of distribution shift: covariate shift and semantic (label) shift.
-Formally, let $\mathcal{X}$ be the input~(sensory) space and $\mathcal{Y}$ be the label~(semantic) space, a data distribution is defined as a joint distribution $P(X, Y)$ over $\mathcal{X} \times \mathcal{Y}$.\@ Distribution shift can occur in either the marginal distribution $P(X)$, or both $P(Y)$ and $P(X)$.
+In our framework, we recognize the complexity and interconnectedness of distribution shifts, which are central to understanding various OOD scenarios.
+Distribution shifts can be broadly categorized into \textit{covariate shift} and \textit{semantic (label) shift}, but it's important to clarify their interdependence.
+Firstly, let's define the input space as $\mathcal{X}$ (sensory observations) and the label space as $\mathcal{Y}$ (semantic categories).
+The data distribution is represented by the joint distribution $P(X, Y)$ over the space $\mathcal{X} \times \mathcal{Y}$.
+Distribution shift can occur in either the marginal distribution $P(X)$, or both $P(Y)$ and $P(X)$.
 Note that shift in $P(Y)$ naturally triggers shift in $P(X)$.

-Examples of covariate distribution shift on $P(X)$ include adversarial examples~\cite{adversarial15iclr,adversarial18iclr}, domain shift\cite{quinonero2009dataset}, and style changes\cite{gatys2016image}.
+\keypoint{Covariate Shift:} This occurs when there is a change in the marginal distribution $P(X)$, affecting the input space, while the label space $\mathcal{Y}$ remains constant.
+Examples of covariate distribution shift on $P(X)$ include adversarial examples~\cite{adversarial15iclr,adversarial18iclr}, domain shift~\cite{quinonero2009dataset}, and style changes~\cite{gatys2016image}.

+\keypoint{Semantic Shift:} This involves changes in both $P(Y)$ and indirectly $P(X)$.
+A shift in the label space $P(Y)$ implies the introduction of new categories or the alteration of existing ones.
+This change naturally affects the input space $P(X)$ since the nature of the data being observed or collected is now different.

+\keypoint{Remark:} Given the interdependence between $P(X)$ and $P(Y)$, it's crucial to distinguish the intentions behind different types of distribution shifts.
+We define \textit{Covariate Shift} as scenarios where changes are intended in the input space ($P(X)$) without any deliberate alteration to the label space ($P(Y)$).
+On the other hand, \textit{Semantic Shift} specifically aims to modify the semantic content, directly impacting the label space ($P(Y)$) and, consequently, the input space ($P(X)$).

 Importantly, we note that covariate shift is more commonly used to evaluate model \emph{generalization} and robustness performance, where the label space $\mathcal{Y}$ remains the same during test time.
 On the other hand, the detection of semantic distribution shift (\eg due to the occurrence of new classes) is the focal point of many \emph{detection} tasks considered in this framework, where the label space $\mathcal{Y}$ can be different between ID and OOD data and hence the model should not make any prediction.